 - Virginia: On April 7, the superintendent of public instruction announced that the U.S. Department of Education approved the state’s application for additional flexibility in using federal education funds, which is detailed in this press release.

 Instructional Time and Grade Promotion

 This 50-state resource on instructional time offers information that includes minimum day, hour or minute requirements.
 Although it does not specifically capture information regarding exceptions or waivers to these requirements because of emergencies (such as for an epidemic), many states make mention of such emergency provisions in similar or adjacent sections of code to those cited on this page.

 Several states have introduced legislation, published guidance or enacted new policies regarding graduation requirements for high school students in light of coronavirus disruptions.
 The National Association of State Boards of Education published an overview of state board adjustments to graduation policies, available here.
-Education Week is tracking changes to state graduation criteria for the class of 2020, as well as other graduation requirement flexibilities, in its weekly updated resource here.
-Below, we detail recent policy changes in several states:
+Education Week is tracking changes to state graduation criteria for the class of 2020, as well as other graduation requirement flexibilities.
+Below, we review recent policy changes in several states:

 - In Colorado, graduation requirements are currently determined by the district, which offers flexibility in the ability to adjust graduation requirements.
 The state department of education has published guidance for districts.

 - Mississippi: The state board waived certain end-of-course assessments that could not be administered.